Irwin v Deasy: Grounds of appeal

-It is important to note that the applicable law in this case was in place before the Land and Conveyancing Law Reform Act of 2009, Section 31, came into effect.
+The applicable law in this case was in place before the Land and Conveyancing Law Reform Act of 2009, Section 31, came into effect.

 Holding of the Supreme Court

 The Supreme Court heard the appeal even though the procedures were completed and there was no longer a legal issue between the parties.
 The peculiar circumstance is what caused this to occur.
 The Supreme Court would continue to decide on issues of public interest even if the parties who brought the matter to court are no longer participating.

 Before making a decision, the Supreme Court talked about dividing the land.
 The court said that co-owners who lived together could end their relationship if they both agreed to do so.
 They could give each person an equal share of the properties or sell the properties and split the money from the sales.
 The Act for Joint Tenants of 1542 established this in law.

 Section 3 of the Constitution said that the Court could order a sale or a split before the Partition Act of 1868.
 But the court could only use this power if they were sure that selling the land would be better than a split for both sides.
 If one party wants to sell, they have to prove that selling would be better for them.

 The court has a lot of discretion in determining how to assist a judgment mortgage under Section 71(4) of the Registration of Title Act of 1964.
 According to the Supreme Court, the guidelines in this section are clear and must be adhered to.
 The appellant requested a sale rather than a division of the land, and the Supreme Court determined that the judge was correct in stating that Sections 3 and 4 of the Partition Act did not provide the court the authority to approve that request.
 The person who filed the appeal, a judgment mortgagee of registered land, requested a sale rather than a division of the land.
 The Supreme Court is also certain that Section 71(4) of the Registration of Title Act of 1964 does not allow the court the authority to approve a court order to accept a judgement mortgage's request for division or sale in place of a partition.

 The High Court's decision was upheld, and the appeal was denied.